rlathstudent-a11y/Ria_BlueStamp-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/UGtpeNLKfsA?si=hkJR2alHgXosSFWz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 - Since my previous milestone, I have attached all the components to a glove, and I added a GPS module.
-- What your biggest challenges and triumphs were at BSE
+- My biggest challenge was learning how to code in the Arduino IDE and one of my biggest accomplishments was understanding the hardware aspect of my project and learning about where to put all the jumper wires and the LEDs.
-- A summary of key topics you learned about
+- I learned a lot about ultrasonic sensors, GPS modules, and passive buzzers.
+I also learned how to wire my project by myself.
+Another thing I learned was learning how to problem solve by myself and not just relying on someone else.
-- What you hope to learn in the future after everything you've learned at BSE
+- In the future after everything I have learned I would like to work on more complicated projects and learn more about other devices such as Raspberry Pi.